DiscordLibs/DisHTML/README.md

 ## Contribute
 We are open to contributions to the DisHTML project.
 Just open a pull request and we'll review it!
 ## Promote Us
-Start and watch the repository to support the DisHTML project!
+Star and watch the repository to support the DisHTML project!

 <sup><sup><sup><sup>DisHTML is a project for all the people who think you can write Discord bots in HTML.
 It may be real at some point...maybe.</sup></sup></sup></sup>